About the Directorate General of Democracy

 - liaises, within its field of competence, with the external offices of the Council of Europe in close co-ordination with the Office of the Directorate General of Programmes.

 Ms Snežana Samardžić-Marković is the Director General of Democracy at the Council of Europe since 2012.
-Under her responsibility, the Directorate General works to help our member states in creating a favourable environment for sustainable democracy and democratic security in Europe.
+Under her responsibility, the Directorate General works to help the member states in creating a favourable environment for sustainable democracy and democratic security in Europe.

 Previously, Ms Samardžić-Marković has held numerous positions in the Serbian Government including as Deputy Director in the Ministry of Foreign Affairs for Neighbouring Countries; Assistant Minister of Defence (2005-2007) and Co-President of the Serbia-NATO Defence Reform Group; member of the Foundation Board of WADA, Minister of Youth and Sports (2007-2012) and President of the Fund for Young Talents.